 Grade: B+ (Commander, although she's even better in 1v1), B (In the 99).
 You just have to hold her back until you’re ready to flip her.

 In the 99: Seen 900+ times.
 Honorable mention in Rakdos, Lord of Riots

 Did you see this coming?
 It turns out Chandra, Fire of Kaladesh is the real deal in Commander.
 It's a shame that her planeswalker side doesn't deal Commander damage, but with the amount of burn you can realistically throw around that doesn't matter.
 The emblem wins games.
 It's actually quite easy to build around her.

 As one of the 99, she is pretty much only useful if you need to ping things, making her really good friends with Rakdos, Lord of Riots.
 This gal is so good in multiplayer that it's a bit scary.
 She would be far from the first card to be better with more players, but she's as good as she is as a commander due to how her effects play up.

 Grade: A (Commander), C (In the 99).
 Build a deck around pumping your burn spells, copying them, and flipping Chandra and you have a chance at burning everyone at the table.

-In the early going, Chandra would be the best commander of the Magic Origins bunch.
+In the early going, Chandra was the best commander of the Magic Origins bunch.
 But has time has passed, Liliana has become the most popular, which isn't very surprising considering how easy she is to flip in Commander.
-In the 99, Nissa, Vastwood Seer is a worse Borderland Ranger who can turn into a decent Planeswalker.
+In the 99, Nissa, Vastwood Seer has become very popular as a worse Borderland Ranger who can turn into a decent Planeswalker.
 Jace, Vryn's Prodigy has shown up all over the format as the member of the 99.
-Interestingly, Kytheon hasn't been adopted by as many Commander players as I would've thought, and I think he's still under-appreciated in the format.
+Interestingly, Kytheon hasn't been adopted by as many Commander players as you'd think and is rather under-appreciated in the format.